Excavation Safety Course EUSR Cat 3, 4 & 5

-Supervisors, Managers, Safety Managers and Operatives who work around excavations.
+Supervisors, Managers, Safety Managers and Operatives who work around excavations should attend this course.

 Is the EUSR Excavation Safety course accredited?

 There are no formal entry requirements for the course.
-Although, delegates need a good understanding of spoken and written English.
+However, delegates need a good understanding of spoken and written English.

 The course is delivered through as both classroom and practical course.
 The practical element includes the installation of ground support systems.
 This is done as if it was a real-life situation.
 They will have to do this to a set temporary works design.

 By the end of the course, the delegates will be able to:

 - Understand the hazards associated with excavation work.

 - Distinguish the difference in soil and working conditions.